Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Local Adaptivity of -NN-FL and -NN-FL

-We now proceed to state conditions on the regression function $f_0$.
+We now proceed to state conditions on the regression function $f_0$ defined in (\ref{eq:model}).
 The first assumption simply requires bounded variation of the composition of the regression function with the homeomorphism $h$ from Assumption \ref{as3}.

-\begin{assumption} The function $g_0 \,\,:=\,\,f_0\circ h^{-1}$ has bounded variation, i.e. $g_0 \in \text{BV}((0,1)^d)$.
-Here $(0,1)^d$ is the interior of $[0,1]^d$, and $ \text{BV}((0,1)^d)$ is the class of functions in $(0,1)^d$ with bounded variation. \end{assumption} A discussion of bounded variation can be found in Appendix \ref{sec:notation}.
-It is worth mentioning that if $\mathcal{X} \,=\, [0,1]^d$ and $h(\cdot)$ is the identity function in $[0,1]^d$, then Assumption \ref{as:_rf} simply states that $f_0$ has bounded variation.
+\begin{assumption} The function $g_0 \,\,=\,\,f_0\circ h^{-1}$ has bounded variation, i.e. $g_0 \in \text{BV}\{(0,1)^d\}$, and $g_0$ is also bounded.
+Here $(0,1)^d$ is the interior of $[0,1]^d$, and $\text{BV}\{(0,1)^d\}$ is the class of functions in $(0,1)^d$ with bounded variation.
+We refer the reader to Section S2 in the Supplementary Material for the explicit construction of the $\text{BV}\{(0,1)^d\}$ class.
+The function $h$ was defined in Assumption \ref{as3}. \end{assumption} It is worth mentioning that if $\mathcal{X} \,=\, [0,1]^d$ and $h(\cdot)$ is the identity function in $[0,1]^d$, then Assumption \ref{as:_rf} simply states that $f_0$ has bounded variation.
 However, in order to allow for more general scenarios, the condition is stated in terms of the function $g_0$ which has domain in the unit box, whereas the domain of $f_0$ is the more general set $\mathcal{X}$.

 We now recall the definition of a piecewise Lipschitz function, which induces a much larger class than the set of Lipschitz functions, as it allows for discontinuities.